-This exciting new series aims to publish cutting edge research and discourse that reflects the rapidly changing world of higher education, examined in a global context.
-Encompassing topics of wide international relevance, the series includes every aspect of the international higher education research agenda, from strategic policy formulation and impact to pragmatic advice on best practice in the field.
+This exciting series publishes cutting edge research and discourse addressing contemporary themes in higher education of wide international relevance.
+The series examines all aspects of the international higher education research agenda, from strategic policy formulation and impact to pragmatic advice on best practice in the field.

-For more information, or to express an interest in writing for the series, please contact Sarah Tuckwell, [email protected]
+For more information, or to express an interest in writing for the series, please contact Sarah Hyde, [email protected]

-Roger Brown, Helen Carasso
+By Roger Brown, Helen Carasso

 The marketisation of higher education is a growing worldwide trend.
 Increasingly, market steering is replacing or supplementing government steering.
 Tuition fees are being introduced or increased, usually at the expense of state grants to institutions.
 Grants for student support are being replaced ...